bakery/blog/_posts/2016-08-18-continuous-integration-for-react-native-applications-with-fastlane-and-bitrise-ios-version.markdown

 # Automating deployments with Bitrise

 I'd like to start with a quick note on Bitrise VS Circle VS Your favorite CI/CD system.
 I have not had a chance to try every single CI system out there (most of our open source projects use Travis).
 I found Bitrise to be very intuitive and focused on mobile with tons of useful premade building blocks.
-This being said, you should be able to repurpose this

 ## Before we begin